the essential guide to organizational design

-Home > fearless thinking > Organizational design
+Home > fearless thinking > organizational design

-From humble beginnings as a sub-discipline of HR, organizational design is fast becoming a survival strategy for every organization, no matter how large or small.
+From humble beginnings as a sub-discipline of HR, org design is fast becoming a survival strategy for every organization, no matter how large or small.
 Estimates are that 50% of S&P 500 listed companies will disappear within 10 years.

 It’s time for businesses to fight back.
 Forget org charts and the 3-year plan.
 Organizational design and iterative business planning are your best hope.